onap/multicloud-framework/docs/MultiCloud-Architecture.rst

    **Proxy of OpenStack services**

     The proxy of OpenStack services exposed all OpenStack services by replacing the endpoints.
 This is designed to smoothly integrate MultiCloud with existing ONAP projects which have been talking to OpenStack directly. e.g. APPC

     The API works the same way as native OpenStack API except the difference of endpionts [1]_.

    **Legacy Abstract APIs for VF-C**

     The legacy abstract APIs for VF-C are inherited from OPEN-O project which abstracted the OpenStack service APIs.
-    The API exposes openstack services with abstract

 5) Placement Optimization APIs:
      Aggregate Resource Checking APIs help OOF to optimize the placement of VNF over underlying VIM/Cloud

 6) FCAPS configuration APIs:
     FCAPS Configuration APIs allow users to configure the MultiCloud FCAPS relaying services.

 Terminology
 -----------

 * ONAP MultiCloud, ONAP Multi-VIM/Cloud, ONAP MultiVIM refer to the same project in ONAP.

 * MultiCloud framework is the repo for source code, MultiCloud broker is the entity built from framework

 References